Sure Dividend

 Due to the surge of inflation to a 40-year high last year, the Federal Reserve raised interest rates at a rapid pace over the past two years to cool the economy.

-But with economic growth slowing, economists now expect the Fed to lower interest rates once again, perhaps as soon as September.
+But with inflation recently perking up again and the potential impact of tariffs, some economists now expect the Fed to lower interest rates once again, perhaps as soon as September.

 Apartment REITs have proved resilient to recessions thanks to the essential nature of their business.
 They also widely have high dividend yields well above the S&P 500 Index average.